matd3m0n/ImageWebApp/README.md

 ## Credits

-Built in colaboration with ChatGPT-3.5
+Built in collaboration with ChatGPT-3.5